Wednesday, 24 May 2017

 'We'll be sending you details of the next steps of the editorial process outline in the the coming weeks'

-Thanks so much again everybody, I can't wait for you to receive a copy of 'The Sheriff's Catch' in coming months.
-I think you'll find it thrilling and enlightening in equal measure: certainly full of vivid descriptions and a bit different from most other reads out there, and I mean that in the best possible way (with four more sequels waiting in the wings!)
+I can't wait for you to receive a copy of 'The Sheriff's Catch' in coming months.
+I hope you'll find it thrilling and enlightening in equal measure: certainly full of vivid descriptions and a bit different from most other reads out there, and I mean that in the best possible way (with four more sequels waiting in the wings!)

 On my part I look forward to further debates on history with everyone (we had a good one on the Armada earlier tonight) and I'll ensure that you are regularly updated with progress on the book.
-Do let me know if you have any further questions, the answers to which can also be found on Unbound's FAQ page.
+Do let me know if you have any further questions on the publishing process, and many answers can also be found on Unbound's FAQ page.

 Have a great night, time for me to finally grab some sleep before midnight!